SpardaMarco/Tactigon/README.md

 ### Internal Game State Representation

-**Board -** The board is represented by a list of Positions.
-Each Position is represented by 2 elements: a Piece and the Tile where the Piece is located.
-Each Tile consists of the coordinates (X, Y) on the board.
+**Board -** The board is represented by a list of *Positions*.
+Each *Position* is represented by 2 elements: a *Piece* and the *Tile* where the *Piece* is located.
+Each *Tile* consists of the coordinates (X, Y) on the board.
 The minimum and maximum values for the X coordinate is defined for each line, and there can only be tiles inside those limits.
-Finally, the board also has Gold Tiles, which are represented by the corresponding (X, Y) coordinates on the board with the predicate gold_tile.
+Finally, the board also has *Gold Tiles*, which are represented by the corresponding (X, Y) coordinates on the board with the predicate **gold_tile/2**.

 **Player -** The game has only two players, cian and red, represented by the corresponding atoms.
-The first player to move is chosen randomly, and after each turn, the current player is changed to the other player using the other_play predicate.
+The first player to move is chosen randomly, and after each turn, the current player is changed to the other player using the **other_player/2** predicate.

-The **GameState** is represented by a list with the **Board** and the **Player** at a given time in the game.
+The **GameState** is represented by a list with the **Board** and the current **Player** at a given time in the game.
 The **GameState** does not contain a list of pieces that each player has captured, since they are removed from the board and can't be used for the rest of the game.

-This is the representation of the board in the initial game state, where each piece is located in its starting position:
+This is the representation of the board in the **initial** game state, where each piece is located in its starting position:
 ```prolog
 % board(+State, -Board)
 % Unifies Board with the board at the current State for starting a game or for demonstrating different board states